john-pierce/pytest-tf-module/README.md

 This fixture returns None because terraform isn't run until terardown.
 Any terraform output will still be logged and printed to stdout.

-Specifying `--skip destroy` will skip the execution of `terraform destroy`.
+Specifying `--skip-tf destroy` will skip the execution of `terraform destroy`.

 ### tf_output